 - Run on a smooth, soft surface, such as a track, instead of on cement or pavement.

 - Lose weight if you are overweight.
-Every pound (1/2 kilogram) that you are overweight puts about 5 extra pounds (2.25 kilograms) of pressure on your kneecap when you go up and down stairs.
+Every pound (0.5 kilogram) that you are overweight puts about 5 extra pounds (2.25 kilograms) of pressure on your kneecap when you go up and down stairs.
+The amount of extra pressure is even greater when you jump.
 Ask your provider for help losing weight.

 - If you have flat feet, try special shoe inserts and arch supports (orthotics).

 - Make sure your running shoes are well made, fit well, and have good cushioning.